Sir John Stirling of Edzell1

 F, #108095, d. between 1 August 1468 and 1 November 1468

-Lady Eupheme Graham was the daughter of Patrick Graham, Earl of Strathearn and Eupheme Stewart, Countess of Caithness.2 She and Robert Stewart, Master of Fife were engaged on 4 May 1414 but the marriage did not take place.3 She and Sir Walter Stewart were engaged on 5 September 1415 but the marriage did not take place.3 She married, firstly, Archibald Douglas, 5th Earl of Douglas, son of Archibald Douglas, 4th Earl of Douglas and Margaret Stewart, Lady of Galloway, between 24 February 1423 and 26 April 1425.1 She married, secondly, James Hamilton, 1st Lord Hamilton, son of Sir James Hamilton, 5th of Cadzow and Janet Livingston, after 25 February 1440/41.4 She died between 1 August 1468 and 1 November 1468 spm.4
+Lady Eupheme Graham was the daughter of Patrick Graham, Earl of Strathearn and Eupheme Stewart, Countess of Caithness.2 She and Robert Stewart, Master of Fife were engaged on 4 May 1414 but the marriage did not take place.3 She and Walter Stewart, Master of Fife were engaged on 5 September 1415 but the marriage did not take place.3 She married, firstly, Archibald Douglas, 5th Earl of Douglas, son of Archibald Douglas, 4th Earl of Douglas and Margaret Stewart, Lady of Galloway, between 24 February 1423 and 26 April 1425.1 She married, secondly, James Hamilton, 1st Lord Hamilton, son of Sir James Hamilton, 5th of Cadzow and Janet Livingston, after 25 February 1440/41.4 She died between 1 August 1468 and 1 November 1468.4

-Lady Eupheme Graham gained the title of Countess of Strathern.
-As a result of her marriage, Lady Eupheme Graham was styled as Countess of Douglas on 17 August 1424.
-As a result of her marriage, Lady Eupheme Graham was styled as Lady Hamilton on 28 June 1445.
+She succeeded as the 2nd Countess of Strathern.
+After her marriage, Lady Eupheme Graham was styled as Countess of Douglas on 17 August 1424.
+After her marriage, Lady Eupheme Graham was styled as Baroness Hamilton on 28 June 1445.

 Children of Lady Eupheme Graham and Archibald Douglas, 5th Earl of Douglas